Frequently Asked Questions

 Do Ideas Become Reality?

 Hopefully, the intense and inspiring group work during the Sciathon will kick start further collaborations.
-Groups from the first two Sciathons 2020/21 are still working together.
+Several groups from earlier iterations of the Sciathon are still working together.
 Maybe a collaboration based on your Sciathon project will be next?

 The ideas will find a platform on this website and in the Lindau Alumni Network.
 If individuals or institutions from our community are interested in supporting the further growth of your project after the Sciathon, we’ll be happy to liase between the parties.